Julia Child’s Chocolate Mousse

 This post may contain affiliate links.
 Please read my disclosure policy.

-Anyway, what does parfait have to do with chocolate mousse?
-Well, parfait has a mousse-like texture, which can be attributed not only to the beating of the egg yolks and sugar to that thick, ribbon stage but also to the folding in of the whipped cream.
-In my search these past few weeks for a perfect chocolate mousse, I came across Julia Child’s recipe on David Lebovitz.
+My search for a perfect chocolate mousse, led me to Julia Child’s recipe on David Lebovitz.
 In addition to containing booze and coffee, Julia’s recipe calls for a technique that resembles parfait-making but that is simpler.
-In her recipe, yolks and sugar get whisked until thick, first in a double boiler then over an ice bath.
+Yolks and sugar get whisked until thick, first in a double boiler then over an ice bath.
 Beaten egg whites get folded in at the end.

 Lebovitz describes Julia’s mousse as having “a perfect, slightly-gummy texture, backed up by a wallop of pure dark chocolate flavor.”
 This “gumminess” or chew is what I love about parfait and what I love about Julia’s chocolate mousse — it doesn’t just taste like chocolate-flavored whipped cream.
 It has body with a lightness coming exclusively from beaten egg whites.